 Social Tech is therefore made up of technological models that rely on the stakeholders and infrastructures of the social and solidarity economy to offer systems with a high social and environmental impact.
 The pooling of infrastructures allows for a reduction in operating costs, the value generated is redistributed equitably to stakeholders and the infrastructure is governed democratically.
-Models have multiplied in Europe and worldwide and are ready to be scaled up.
+Models have multiplied in Europe and around the world and are ready to be scaled up.

 The Social and Solidarity Economy must move into the digital age: it is a question of preserving our intangible social heritage, which is at the heart of the European model and cohesion, but also of accelerating the social and ecological transition.
 The fashion for "social business" would tend to let the "natural" process of Schumpeterian destruction-creation take place, where organisations left on the side of the road of digital transformation would be replaced "naturally" by new "social start-ups" with a hybrid economic model.
-But another way is possible and would allow to preserve the jobs and know-how of social action: that of the digital "upcycling" of the social economy, which we consider essential for the survival of the European social and solidarity ecosystem.
-Like all economic actors, SSE actors must lead a profound change in their organisation, integrate a culture of innovation at all levels, and upgrade their teams.
-But they must be given the means to do so.
-It is time for SSE to seize Tech not as an end, but as a means to improve, sustain and strengthen its models, its jobs, its influence and its impact on the final beneficiaries.
+But another way is possible and would allow the preservation of jobs and know-how in social action: that of the digital